ASKnet-Open-Training/Github-Guidance/README.md

 ### Method 1 Get to the content via the HTML page (easier)

-You can switch from this repository to the HTML page: https://asknet-open-training.github.io/Github-Guidance/
+With this method, only already created manuals can be edited and no new ones can be created.
+To find the desired content, it is best to switch to the HTML page and search for the desired page there: https://asknet-open-training.github.io/Github-Guidance/

 Then browse to your desired page and you'll find an `Edit this page on GitHub` link at the bottom of each page.
 Clicking on it will take you to the exact Markdown file you want to edit.